matey97/TugTestSmartphone/README.md

 - TUG mode: the collected sensor data is used to estimate the current activity of the user while performing the TUG test.
 - Collection mode: sensor data is collected and stored in a file.

-This application is part of the system developed and described in the [AIME 2022](https://aime22.aimedicine.info) conference paper
-*Instrumented Timed Up and Go test using inertial sensors from consumer wearable devices* [[1]](#1).

 ## Requirements